ashrafsharif/detect-innodb-lockwait/README.md

 +--------------------------------+---------+
 ```

-3) Configure MySQL client credentials inside `~/.my.cnf`.
-If you are running as root, make sure the following line exist inside `/root/.my.cnf`:
+3) Configure MySQL client credentials inside `$HOME/.my.cnf`.
+If you are running as root, the `$HOME` path is `/root`, hence, make sure the following lines exist inside `/root/.my.cnf`:

 ```
 [mysql]